 Video Changes during pregnancy: third trimester

 In this video parents and a midwife talk about physical and emotional changes in the third trimester of pregnancy.
-Mums will often have indigestion and back pain and need more rest.
-Check-ups are more frequent and baby will be moving around more.
+Mums often have indigestion and back pain and need more rest.
+Check-ups are more frequent and baby moves around more.
 One mum says she became less scared of the birth and more excited about meeting her baby.

 are your chance to talk about your health, lifestyle and wellbeing, both physical and emotional.
 If you’re worried about becoming a parent or there are problems in your relationship, including family violence, it’s a good idea for you to talk about this too.
 In fact, most antenatal services ask you about domestic violence during pregnancy.
 This is so you can get support if you need it.